benswinney/kube-homelab-multinode/README.md

     server k8s-master-1 192.168.1.51:6443 check fall 3 rise 2
 ```

-On Each Etcd Node, modify /etc/sysctl.conf with the following line
+On Each Proxy Node, modify /etc/sysctl.conf with the following line
 ```shell
 net.ipv4.ip_nonlocal_bind=1
 ```

-Restart haproxy on each ETCD node.
+Restart haproxy on each Proxy node.
 ```shell
 sudo systemctl enable haproxy && sudo systemctl restart haproxy
 ```
 and then

-REBOOT each etcd node
+REBOOT each Proxy node

 after reboot, check to see the that haproxy has started and is listening
 ```shell